robolyst/osquant/content/papers/measuring-performance/index.md

 50\\% + - 45\\% = 2 \times x
 $$

-But we know returns don't add, they multiply.
+Here's the catch.
+We know returns don't add, they multiply.
 We instead should use the **geometric average**.
 The geometric average assumes the returns are multiplied together.
 It tries to find one number which, when multiplied together 2 times, is the same as the multiple of the two returns.
 The geometric average tries to find the \\(x\\) in:

 $$(1 + 50\\%) \times (1 - 45\\%) = (1 + x)^2 $$

 We have to add the ones because a 50% return on $1,000 doesn't leave us with $500, it leaves us with $1,500.
 That is \\(\\$1,000 \times (1 + 50\\%) = \\$1,500\\).

-So, we should not use the arithmetic average of returns. we should use the geometric average of returns.
+We should not use the arithmetic average of returns because returns multiply, they do not add.
+Instead, we should use the geometric average of returns.

 ## Problem of order of returns